 Client results

-Over years of legal training, the brain learns that personal worth equals output, that mistakes signal threat, and that rest carries risk.
+Legal training encodes a specific set of patterned responses: personal worth equals output, mistakes signal threat, rest carries risk.
 Those responses become automatic.
 They fire before you have time to reason with them.

 I got a new job.
 That wasn’t going to be enough.